What Is Mental Strength?

 First, we need to define what mental strength is, before we speak about the ways to build and improve it.

 If you feel that you lack mental strength, you can learn how to strengthen and improve it.
-This article can help you make the first steps in the process of building your mental strength.
+You can develop mental toughness and strength.
+This article can help you make the first steps in the process of building mental strength.

 Doubts and disbelief are like brakes that do not allow you to move forward.
 You need to release your doubts and lack of belief in yourself.
 This would be like releasing the brakes and moving forward.